Skip to main content

 Key management with a cloud provider can be enabled with the CLI or the ONTAP REST API.

 When using a cloud provider to protect your keys, be aware that by default a data SVM LIF is used to communicate with the cloud key management endpoint.
 A node management network is used to communicate with the cloud provider's authentication services (login.microsoftonline.com for Azure; oauth2.googleapis.com for Cloud KMS).
-If the cluster network is not configured correctly, the cluster will not properly utilize the key management service.
+If the cluster network is not configured correctly, the cluster will not properly use the key management service.

 When utilizing a cloud provider key management service, you should be aware of the following limitations: